miroberes/CKAD-Exam-Tips/CKAD-Exam-Tips-vim-exercises/CKAD-Exam-Tips-vim-exercises-006-copy-paste-in-vim.md

 :set paste
 ```

-For proper yaml formatting, the indentation needs to be done with spaces.
-To see if yaml is not accidentally indented using tabulators, make tabulators visible :
+For correct yaml formatting, the indentation needs to be done with spaces.
+To see if yaml is not accidentally indented using tabs (```^I``` ), make tabs visible :
 ```
 :set list
 ```